 - To create economic growth and health awareness in Kisamis through generations of confident, educated young adults who are motivated to give back to their homeland.

 Namelok Junior Academy exists because families in the village of Kisamis believe children are the future.
 They know that educating their youth with nothing is better than giving into illiteracy, boredom, and hopelessness.
 In less than two years, nearly a hundred students are learning to read and write, opening their eyes to the world and all its possibilities.

-In order to achieve government recognition, they must build 5 classrooms, a toilet, and a sports field with equipment.
+In order to achieve government recognition, they must build 5 classrooms, a kitchen, a toilet, and a sports field with equipment.
 This is their immediate wish list.
 It is imperative to their continued success.
 Namelok is eager for your support, and the children can’t wait to share their lives and strengthen their writing skills!